The Political Soldier:

 The example of the Franco-Prussian War makes it clear that limited warfare is a product of monarchy, specifically of feudal monarchy.
 In monarchical systems, kings and their cabinets fight wars over honor, territory, and wealth.
 Wars are simply duels and jousts writ large, which makes it possible to keep them contained.
 Both parties to the duel, moreover, follow the same code of honor.
 They recognize one another as being worthy opponents and worthy friends when the contest has ended.
 The feudal model allows the defeat of an enemy without his destruction as a distinct political entity.
 The defeated ruler simply bends his knee to the victor, swears fealty, and pays tribute.
 The classical limited European war thus takes on a ritualistic or game-like quality, much like the Aztec “wars of the flowers.”

 When the Prussians defeated Napoleon III in the Franco-Prussian War, according to the rules of limited warfare, he should have retained his sovereignty and signed a peace treaty.
-But before that could happen, Napoleon III was overthrown by a popular government which launched its people’s war against Prussia.
+But before that could happen, Napoleon III was overthrown by a popular government that launched its people’s war against Prussia.

 In short, if limited warfare goes along with the principle of monarchy, unlimited warfare—including partisan warfare—goes along with the principle of popular sovereignty.
 For example, when kings, their cabinets, and their armies fight wars, it is possible to make neat distinctions between combatants and non-combatants.
 But when peoples fight wars—by means of mass levees and partisan tactics—the distinction between combatant and non-combatant is no longer so clear.